Below is a figure showing the most often used residential electrical blueprint symbols.

 3-Way Switch: A bit confusing but this means there are two switches in the home to control the same item (typically a light or group of lights).
 For instance you may have two entrances to your living room and a switch at both entrances to turn the living room lights on.
 You'll need to use 3-way switches at both living room entrances for this electrical circuit to work.
 The term 3-way actually describes the inner workings of the physical switch which is different from a standard toggle switch.

 4-Way Switch: As above with the three-way switch but here three switches will control typically a light or group of lights.
 If you had three entrances to a room, you may want a light switch at each entrance.
-You would have to buy a four-way switch for each of these three locations.
+For this circuit you will need to buy one four-way switch and two three-way switches.

 Double Pole Switch: Typically used to switch outlets and appliances on 240 volt circuits.